Visually impaired persons

 Copies must be for the purposes of private study or research and the following conditions also apply:

-• a suitable accessible copy should not already be available commercially
+• a suitable accessible format should not already be available commercially

-• copies may not be sold or transferred to another user (except another visually impaired person who is in lawful possession of the original work)
+• copies may not be sold or transferred to another user (except another visually impaired person who has lawful access to the original work or lawfully made copy)

 • copies made under statutory exceptions in the law are for personal use only and may not be used by multiple visually impaired persons within an institution